McAwesome123/LargeVars/README.md

 The `large_variables.hpp` header file contains the actual class, while `main.cpp` contains random code using the class. `self_test.cpp` contains various tests that can be ran by using `--test` when executing the program.

 In writing this, I have used MSVC on Windows for testing and debugging, however, it should work with GCC and on Linux as well.
+The code uses C++20.